hdshea/stock_database/table_metaphor_notebook.md

 definition tables which can have the specific defining data ( the `...` in the definition following) change over time but where we want the identity of the basic element (the `uid` in the definition following) to be constant through time.
-The basic make up for these tables are:
+The basic make up for these tables is:

 ``` sql
 CREATE TABLE IF NOT EXISTS <tdd_table_name>